dboeckli/spring-6-rest-mvc/README.md

 # Spring Framework 6: Beginner to Guru
 ## Spring 6 Rest MVC API

+This is the Backend Part.

+When Testing this module requires that the authentication server is up and running at localhost on port 9000.

 Chapter 1-17

 This repository is for an example application built in my [Spring Framework 6 - Beginner to Guru](https://www.udemy.com/course/spring-framework-6-beginner-to-guru/?referralCode=2BD0B7B7B6B511D699A9) online course